Rubenjose2/Workforce_System/README.md

 * Laravel PHP

 ## Objective
-The main porpose of this solution is:
+The main purpose of this solution is:

 ## Message System
 * Have a UX solution for the Employer and Employees to delivery formal communication